JulianFP/project-W/doc/installation.rst

       python -c 'import secrets; print(secrets.token_hex())'

-7. Build and run the containers.
+7. Run the containers.
 Replace <JWT Secret Key> and <Your SMTP Password> with the JWT_SECRET_KEY we generated before and the password of the SMTP Server you want to use respectively:

    .. code-block:: console

       PROJECT_W_JWT_SECRET_KEY="<JWT Secret Key>" PROJECT_W_SMTP_PASSWORD="<Your SMTP Password>" docker compose up -d

-8. You may want to setup a systemd service or similar to start the containers automatically.
-Please be careful with where you store your JWT Secret Key and your SMTP Password, they should always stay secret!
-9. You may want to set up some kind of backup solution.
+8. You may want to set up some kind of backup solution.
 For this you just need to backup the project-W-data directory (which will include the database, your ssl certificate and your config.yml) and maybe your docker-compose.yml if you made changes to it.

 With Reverse Proxy
 ''''''''''''''''''